 Place the cleaned gizzards in the pressure cooker, along with at least 1 1/2 cups of stock or water.
 Secure the lid on the pressure cooker and place it on the stove.

-Cook the gizzards for 25 minutes.
-After that time is up, take the pressure-cooker off the stove and let the pressure dissipate naturally.
+Pressure cook gizzards for 25 minutes.
+After that time is up, take the pressure cooker off the stove and let the pressure dissipate naturally.
 The gizzards still cook during the cool-down period.

-Remove the cover from the cooker when the pressure dissipates.
+Remove the cover from the cooker when the pressure dissipates for safety, as advised by Utah State University Extension.
 Most pressure cookers unlock only when the pressure dissipates fully.

-Take the gizzards from the pressure cooker and let them cool to room temperature.
+Remove the gizzards in the power pressure cooker and let them cool to room temperature.
 Pat the gizzards dry before frying them.

 Supermarket gizzards are usually already cleaned.
 Refer to the pressure cooker's instructions for detailed information about how to use your specific model.